There are a few things you can do if you're the victim of a scam. What you do depends on what the scammer has done to you.

 Facebook is a powerful social networking site that can help you stay in touch with friends on the other side of the world.
 There are lots of genuinely fun and useful applications on Facebook.
 With a little caution, you can enjoy the best Facebook has to offer and avoid being the victim of a scam.
 Just think twice before you install an app or click on a link.

-Learn more from the links on the next page.
+Learn more from the links below.